Aruba Instant On 1960 Stacking: What is the Benefit of Switch Stacking?

 What Do You Mean by Stacking?

 Switch stacking is typically accomplished by connecting the other switches together using a specialized stacking cable or through a built-in stacking module.
+Stacking ports are used to configure and connect switches within a stack, allowing for easier management and high availability.
 When all the switches are stacked, they share a common backplane, which allows traffic to pass between the switches quickly.

 Stacked switches typically provide a number of benefits, including: